komejo/d8-theming-guide/README.md

 	  dependencies:
 	    - core/jquery

-Back in our `{theme}.info.yml` file, we add the following lines:
+Back in our `awesome.info.yml` file, we now add the following lines, to include our new *library* into our theme.

 	libraries:
 		- example/base

-This includes our "libraries" (the custom javascript) and the dependencies into our theme.
-In this example, the custom script as well as the jQuery library are now included in our theme.
+This includes our the custom javascript and the dependencies into our theme.
+In this example, both the custom script and the jQuery library are now included in our theme.

-There still is a huge bug: [https://www.drupal.org/node/2273769](https://www.drupal.org/node/2273769).
+`Drupal.behaviors` are still part of javascript in core.
+Let's open the `custom-script.js` and add a little behavior.

+	(function ($) {
+	  Drupal.behaviors.awesome = {
+        attach: function (context, settings) {
+          $('main').append('<p>Hello world</p>');
+        }
+      };
+	}(jQuery));

+Let's have a quick look at what this does.

+The behavior has to have a unique namespace.
+In the example; the namespace is `awesome`, `Drupal.behaviors.awesome`.
+The `context` variable is the part of the page for which this applies.
+The `settings` variable is used to pass information from the PHP code to the javascript.
+Next is some custom code that creates a `p`aragraph-tag, with the text *Hello world*, and appends it to the `main`tag.

 ## Breakpoints